FenPhoenix/AngelLoader/FOR_OTHER_PROGRAMMERS.md

 ## No unit tests?!

 Uh, yeah, kinda not really.
-I do use a few semi-automated tests internally (separate testing apps that aren't on github).
-I guess I should throw those up here for completeness...
+I do use a few semi-automated tests internally (separate testing apps, now on github in the TestApps folder).

 There's also a bit of test code ifdeffed out in the codebase, for when I need to test something I don't change often.
 I test the accuracy of the scanner and of the rtf-to-plaintext converter and such with external test apps.
 There's some ifdeffed test code for testing RTF visual accuracy that's a bit more involved too.
 So yeah, some things ARE semi-auto tested.